arxaqapi/gene.jax/README.md

 This codebase is the official repository to the paper: **Searching Search Spaces: Meta-evolving a Geometric Encoding for Neural Networks**.

-It can also work as python/JAX library to encode Neural Networks using the GENE[^1] encoding.
+It can also work as python/JAX library to encode Neural Networks using various encodings, like the GENE[^1] encoding.

 > **Abstract**
 >